 Creative and Heritage Organisation Placement Module

-In Year 3 there is the opportunity to undertake a short, paid placement that will count towards your degree and provide valuable experience working in a role that is relevant to your degree or your future career aspirations, for example with a publisher, museum, newspaper, heritage site or art venue.
+In Year 3 there is the opportunity to undertake a short, voluntary placement that will count towards your degree and provide valuable experience working in a role that is relevant to your degree or your future career aspirations, for example with a publisher, museum, newspaper, heritage site or art venue.
 Typically 30-40 hours is spent on placement.

 School Volunteering Placement Module